 ) moment;

-Unpacking this, moments contains rows with a single column containing a timestamp.
-Whenever we look at it, the view contains those timestamps at most one day less than now().
-It should have at any moment exactly 86,400 records present, as many as auctions up above.
+contains rows with a single column containing a timestamp.
+Whenever we look at it, the view contains those timestamps at most one day less than now()

 Importantly, this view definition will not actually work for us.
 You are welcome to try it out, but you’ll find out that while it can be inspected, it cannot be maintained.
 We’ll fix that by the end of the post, but it will need to wait until the next section.
 For the moment, let’s assume we have this view and the magical ability to keep it up to date.